Skip to content

 What is an AI coding evidence report?

-A short, structured record attached to each AI coding run: what the task was, what changed, what validation ran and with what result, what was deliberately skipped, and what remains uncertain.
+A short, structured record attached to each AI coding run.
+What the task was, what changed, what validation ran and with what result, what was deliberately skipped, and what remains uncertain.
 It turns 'the agent said it's done' into something a reviewer can actually check.

 Isn't that just a pull request description?